 The benefits of good credit go beyond being able to easily borrow money.
-Your credit can impact your ability to rent a home, open new utility accounts, and, in most states, your auto and homeowners insurance rates.
+Your credit can impact your ability to rent a home, eligibility for opening new utility accounts, and, in most states, your auto and homeowners insurance rates.

 Continue paying your bills on time.